Why Should Students Study Abroad?

 Despite all these benefits, there are still going to be concerns.
 Here’s a look at how to turn some of the top roadblocks into open doors.

 The perceived cost is often the biggest objection.
 There are more than 200 scholarships out there for travel, and Go Overseas lists a ton of them.
 In particular, HI USA offers 98, $2,000 Explore the World travel scholarships each year, and the State Department has dozens of opportunities.

 3. Family Support

 4. Career Development

 For academics, this one’s for you!
-Read former Assistant Secretary of State Evan Ryan’s remarks on how study abroad helps shape foreign relations and improves our country.
-She then provides case studies on how study abroad alum have achieved notable career growth as a result of their international exchange.
+Read former Assistant Secretary of State Evan Ryan’s remarks on how students study abroad helps shape foreign relations and improves our country.
+She then provides case studies on how can students study abroad alum have achieved notable career growth as a result of their international exchange.

 In today’s increasingly globalized world, travel is a necessity, not a luxury.
 And the sooner we can send the next generation across borders, the stronger we’ll all be.